-This regular walking eventually led to my joining a walking group on the Scottish / English border, which gave me more opportunites to explore the Cheviot Hills and beyond, on some of the finest walks in the county.
-I got to know much more about the local geography, botany, geology, history and folklore of the area by reading and listening to the other members of the walking group as I gradually acclimatised to the different rhythms of country life.
+This frequent walking eventually led to my joining a walking group on the Scottish / English border, which gave me more opportunites to explore the Cheviot Hills and beyond, on some of the finest walks in the county.
+I learned about the local geography, botany, geology, history and folklore of the area by reading and listening to local people as I gradually acclimatised to the different rhythms of country life.
 Many of my Northumberland day hike routes are available to download on Viewranger.

-My first distance walk was Hadrian’s wall followed by the St Cuthbert’s Way which crosses into Northumberland near Kirk Yetholm, the Pennine Way, which includes some breathtaking parts of the county, and the first part of the Northumberland Coast Path.
+My first Northumberland distance walk was Hadrian’s wall followed by the St Cuthbert’s Way which crosses into Northumberland near Kirk Yetholm, the Pennine Way, which includes some breathtaking parts of the county, and the first part of the Northumberland Coast Path.

-I started recording my walks on video in 2012 to share the walks with others.
+I started recording my walks on video in 2012 to share with others.
 Below is a link to my Northumberland playlist.
 I have included a few walks which cross over onto both sides of the border, or are along to the border.
 I have put these into both Scottish and Northumberland playlists.

 Northumberland walks Playlist

 I have also created a Tyneside walks playlist of walks which can be done using public transport.
 I have been gradually creating GPX routes on my Viewranger profile for these walks.